NidhiRai1/oops/README.md

--constructor - when an object got created it got invocted with no rteurn type when we write hero h1 then hero.h1 constructor got called 1.default constructor with no parameters hero(){
+-constructor - when an object got created it got invocted with no rteurn type when we write hero h1 then hero.h1 constructor got called once called at the time o construction of the object 1.default constructor with no parameters hero(){
 cout<<"constructor call" ; }